gbelanger/roosevelt-new-annales-issue1/README.md

-# New Annales Issue 1
+# New Annales Issue 1 - Winter 2019

 ## Purpose